robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 Install ROS and Packages (Burger and Waffle)
 ------------------------------------------------

 ..
-WARNING:: The contents in this chapter corresponds to the SBC of ``TurtleBot``(Raspberry Pi 3 or Intel® Joule™) which will be the main computer of TurtleBot3.
-Do NOT apply this instruction to your Remote PC (your desktop PC or laptop).
+WARNING:: The contents in this chapter corresponds to the SBC of TurtleBot3 (Raspberry Pi 3 or Intel® Joule™) which will be the main computer of TurtleBot3.
+Do **NOT** apply this instruction to your Remote PC (your desktop PC or laptop).

 ..
 NOTE:: This instruction takes about 2 hours to install ROS and TurtleBot3 related packages.
-Elapsed time may vary depending on network environment.
+Elapsed time may vary depend on network environment.

 .. image:: _static/logo_ros.png
     :align: center